fireship-io/fireship.io/hugo/content/lessons/windows-10-for-web-dev/index.md

 #    rxdart: 0.20
 ---

-Maximizing productivity as a web developer means choosing the right tools.

-Historically, Windows has been been the preferred OS for web developers.
-Most web servers run on Linux and it helps to develop on an OS the closely resembles your production environment.

-but Microsoft launched a game changer in 2020 - [Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).
-It allows us to install REAL (not emulated) linux distros (like Ubuntu) on Windows.
+Historically, Windows has not been been the preferred OS for most web developers, but things have changed over the past couple years.
+Microsoft recently launched [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) or WSL (WSL2), allowing us to install REAL linux distros (like Ubuntu) on Windows 10.
+This means you can use Linux toolchains (bash, zsh, tmux) and apps to manage the file system and run windows apps.

+Unlike a dual boot system, where two operating systems are installed on the same hard drive, WSL runs Linux in a compatibility layer that can run unmodified l64 binaries.
+The following lesson will teach you how to enable WSL and setup other important tools for web development, like Node.js, git, Docker, browsers, and more.

 ## Linux on Windows